Cheryl-Lau/Cheryl-Lau.github.io/rhd_coupling.md

 Open the same files in my phantom repo.
 You will find extra blocks of codes that are enclosed in `#ifdef PHOTOION`.
 A simple 'ctrl+F PHOTOION' will do the job.
 Please copy all of these into your own Phantom repo at their respective locations in the code.

 Since Phantom updates quite often, I cannot guarantee that these codes will work in all future versions.
-You will likely have to figure out how to let your own Phantom incorporate the photoionizatino modules should they fail to compile/run.
+You will likely have to figure out how to let your own Phantom incorporate the photoionization modules should they fail to compile/run.
 I'd be very happy to help, of course!

 #### Step 5: Compile everything